Robert Moses State Park

 Robert Moses State Park is a 875 acre state park in southern Suffolk County, New York.
 The park lies on the western end of Fire Island, one of the central barrier islands off the southern coast of Long Island, and is known for its 5 mi stretch of beaches on the Atlantic Ocean.
 The park is accessible from Long Island by the Robert Moses Causeway across Great South Bay.

 Established as Fire Island State Park in 1908, the park is the oldest state park on Long Island.
 It was renamed to honor Robert Moses, the influential mid-20th century urban planner and former president of the Long Island State Park Commission.
-Recently, lawmakers have suggested the park should revert to its previous name or to something that better reflects its location.
+Recently, some lawmakers have suggested the park should revert to its previous name or to something that better reflects its location.

 Park description

 A path through the trees at Robert Moses State Park.

 Robert Moses State Park includes 5 mi of beach, which visitors can use for swimming, surfing, or fishing.
 Anglers may fish from either the beach or the piers.
 A day use boat basin that can accommodate up to 40 boats is also available.
 Guests can also use the four bathhouses on the property.
 The park also contains four concession stands (one at each field), volleyball courts, first aid stations, picnic areas, and a playground at Field 5.

 On the west end of the park is an 18-hole pitch and putt golf course.
 The secluded course is set among native trees and beach vegetation.
 It is typically open April through November and equipment rental is available.